Rusche Business is committed to…

 The business unit was designated the "School of Business" in 1968 and the "College of Business" in 1993.
 In 2002, the College of Business became the Nelson Rusche College of Business in tribute to Nelson Rusche, alumnus, entrepreneur, and business leader, who provided a generous endowment.

-The Rusche College consists of five academic units: the Gerald W. Schlief School of Accountancy (a former department named a school in 2008 in honor of Gerald W. Schlief, alumnus and business leader, who endowed the unit), the Department of Business Communication and Legal Studies (renamed from General Business in 2012), the Department of Computer Science, the Department of Economics and Finance, and the Department of Management, Marketing, and International Business.
+Today, the Rusche College consists of four academic units: the Gerald W. Schlief School of Accountancy (a former department named a school in 2008 in honor of Gerald W. Schlief, alumnus and business leader, who endowed the unit), the Department of Business Communication and Legal Studies (renamed from General Business in 2012), the Department of Economics and Finance, and the Department of Management, Marketing, and International Business.
+Previously, the Department of Computer Science reported to the Rusche College.
+However, the unit began reporting to the College of Sciences and Mathematics on August 26, 2013.